pyenv/pyenv/README.md

 3. The first `.python-version` file found (if any) by searching each parent directory, until reaching the root of your filesystem.

-4. The global `~/.pyenv/version` file.
+4. The global `.python-version` file.
 You can modify this file using the [`pyenv global`](https://github.com/yyuu/pyenv/blob/master/COMMANDS.md#pyenv-global) command.
 If the global version file is not present, pyenv assumes you want to use the "system" Python.
 (In other words, whatever version would run if pyenv weren't in your